16cconway/proj2/README.md

 ### Output for Invalid Inputs
 * Inputted Prefix Expression
 * Error Explained
-* Number of Operators
-* Number of Operands

 > **Note:** Errors are also printed to the console